admin-ch/CovidCertificate-UIdoc/archive/README_archived_02-2022.md

 ).

 ## Certificate types
-Three (3) types of certificate can be created with the bulk method (CSV upload):
+Six (6) types of certificate can be created with the bulk method (CSV upload):
 - vaccination
+- vaccination-tourist
 - test
 - recovery
+- recovery-rat (rapid antigen test)
+- antibody

 ## Delivery methods
 Three (3) types of delivery method can be used: